heliopsis/ezforms-bundle/README.md

 }
 ```

-This bundle does provide any implementation but only a few utility classes and interfaces:
+This bundle does not provide any implementation but only a few utility classes and interfaces:

 #### ChainHandler